AnoopKiranAM/MSR_Assignment2/README.md

 ### Validation:

-The output of the execution will be stored in the data folder with the name "result.csv".
+The output of the execution will be stored in the data folder with the name "new_result.csv".
 For the quicker execution we have only taken the pull request of apache repo.
 With all the 356 Pull request the execution takes more time as it has to scrape all the git repo of the 356 PR's.

 We have scraped the comment and the title of all the PR's and answered the research question 1